supershabam/locksmith/README.md

 // locks are aquired on strings, when this is omitted, you lock
 // on the '' string
 locksmith(function(err, release) {
-  if (err) return console.error('something went wrong aquiring the lock!', err);
+  // no need to release if there is an error if (err) return console.error('something went wrong aquiring the lock!', err);

   // I am the only one running in the ENTIRE application (even on other servers)